agileware/wp-civicrm-ux/USAGE.md

 [ux_membership_row membership_type="1,5" membership_status="Current,Grace,Expired" expiration_offset="30 days" renewal_url="/civicrm/contribute/transact/?reset=1&id=1"]
 ```

+### Renewing a membership inherited by relationship

+When linking to a CiviCRM Contribution Page to renew a membership inherited by relationship, it is important to be aware that the contact must have a permissioned relationship with the related contact.
+This enables the contact to renew the membership on behalf of the primary member, typically an organisation.
+If there is no permissioned relationship then a new organisation will be entered and the unsupervised duplicate matching rules for organisations will be used.
+A new membership instead of a membership renewal may also be created.
+[See the CiviCRM documentation for more details](https://docs.civicrm.org/user/en/latest/membership/defining-memberships)

+### Deprecated
 *The following shortcodes are marked for deprecation in a future release in favour of the above shortcodes.*

 1. DEPRECATED: `[ux_membership_expiry]`